Disease Guide ·Brachycephalic Syndrome ·2026

 4Can brachycephalic syndrome be cured?

-Surgery significantly improves breathing but doesn't fully correct the underlying anatomy.
-The shortened skull can't be changed.
-Surgery widens the nostrils, shortens the soft palate, and opens the airway — most dogs breathe dramatically better afterward.
-However, they'll always have some degree of airway compromise compared to normal-skulled breeds.
-Weight management and avoiding heat remain lifelong necessities.
+Surgery significantly improves breathing but doesn't fully correct underlying anatomy - the shortened skull can't be changed.
+Most dogs breathe dramatically better after nare widening, soft palate shortening, and airway opening.
+Some compromise remains.
+Weight management and heat avoidance are lifelong necessities.

 5Why do brachycephalic dogs snore so much?